I don’t like TIME’s list of 10 Things You Should Do Every Day to Improve Your Life for Real.

 Express gratitude.

 This is not a helpful list.
-These are things that you are either doing already or already know that you should be doing.
+These are things you are either already doing or already know you should be doing.

-In response, I intend to offer my own list of things that you should do everyday to improve your life for real.
+In response, I intend to offer my own list of things that you should do every day to improve your life for real.
 Rather than offering the list all at once, I will post my ideas at random intervals on this blog.
 They will represent lessons that I have learned over the years that have improved my life.
-My goal is to present items not nearly as obvious or universally known as “Meditate” (something I do) or “Get out into nature.”
+My goal is to present items that are not nearly as obvious or as universally known as “Meditate” (something I do) or “Get out into nature.”

 Today’s idea: